GameFi – The Fastest-Evolving Niche in The Cryptoverse

 Since the beginning of 2021, the number of NFT games has grown exponentially.
 Only in the Playtoearn.net rating, there are more than 360 online games in the Free-2-Play and Play-2-Earn formats, where you can interact with NFT objects and earn cryptocurrencies.
 They cover all known game genres — from card games to economic simulators, strategies, arcades, racing, and more.

-In GameFi, as in the entire crypto industry, solutions that have proven to be successful are widely and freely borrowed.
+The GameFi infrastructure, similar to the entire crypto industry, has seen successful solutions that can be widely and freely borrowed.
 For example, the NFT game My DeFi Pet, powered by the BSC blockchain, is very similar to Axie Infinity: it also involves growing and breeding pets.
 And this is just a single example.
-Every day, there are many exciting GameFI projects, each of which is both different and similar to each other.
+Every day, there are many exciting GameFI projects, like HyperVerse GameFi, each of which is both different and similar to each other.

 It is also interesting that many NFT-based games have not even reached the release stage yet.
 Still, their tokens are already traded on the leading exchanges and even enter the top 200 by capitalization.